 Planning your trip to San Pancho Nayarit?
 This small Mexican town is filled with a surprising amount of activities, as you’ll see below in this list of the best things to do in San Pancho.
 Plus general travel tips, including how to get there and more!

-A pretty little town nestled in one of the most beautiful and tranquil bay on the Riviera Nayarit, San Pancho (Nayarit) is a must-visit place if you are in the area.
+San Pancho (Nayarit) is a pretty little town nestled in one of the most beautiful and tranquil bays on the Riviera Nayarit, Mexico – a must-visit if you are in the area.
 The only risk is that you’ll never want to leave.

-Although it has grown quite a lot since the last time I visited, San Pancho Nayarit is still preserving its quaint vibe of a small community town, where everybody know each other and look after one another, which makes the level of crime almost down to zero.
-I remember the first time I went I was staying in a tree house on the beach and it was all open.
-The hotel owner replied to our concern, there’s nothing to worry about. it’s safe here.
+Although it has grown quite a lot since the last time I visited, San Pancho Nayarit is still preserving its quaint vibe of a small community town, where everybody knows each other and looks after one another, which makes the level of crime almost down to zero.

-Among the new residents, there is a community of digital nomads that have made their temporary home here, as they found in San Pancho a cool place where to live a comfortable beach life, with little noise, yoga classes, great wifi, great cafes, and healthy products, besides so many activities to be entertained in the free time.
+Among the new residents, there is a community of digital nomads that have made their temporary home here, as they found San Pancho a cool place to live a comfortable beach life, with little noise, yoga classes, great Wi-Fi, great cafes, and healthy products, besides so many activities to be entertained in the free time.

 San Pancho Nayarit at a glance

-I wrote a full guide on San Pancho Nayarit, but here I wanted to share a brief summary
+Below we’ll talk about everything you need to know about San Pancho Nayarit, but here I wanted to share a summary.

-- Best time of the year to travel to San Pancho – Mid-January – February
+- Best time of the year to travel to San Pancho, Mexico – Mid-January – February

 - Best hotel in San Pancho – Hotel Casa San Pancho